-Revenues increased 41.1% to \$317.5 million in fiscal 2010 compared to fiscal 2009.
-The increase is primarily driven by program expansion in Australia (which commenced in the fourth quarter of fiscal 2009) and new work in the United Kingdom (which commenced in the first quarter fiscal 2010).
-Operating margin improvement in fiscal 2010 compared to fiscal 2009 was driven by margin improvement attributed to revenue growth in Australia and the United Kingdom, with the results tempered by cost growth on a fixed price education contract in the United States.
+Revenue increased 41.1% to \$317.5 million in fiscal 2010 compared to fiscal 2009.
+The increase was primarily driven by program expansion in Australia (which commenced in the fourth quarter of fiscal 2009) and new work in the United Kingdom (which commenced in the first quarter fiscal 2010).
+Operating margin improvement in fiscal 2010 compared to fiscal 2009 was driven by margin improvement attributed to revenue growth in Australia and the United Kingdom, with the results tempered by cost growth on the fixed price education contract noted above.